Finding the Perfect Wig for Your Face Shape: A Complete Guide

 Wigs for Diamond Faces

-Diamond faces have wide cheekbones with narrow forehead and jawline, so styles that add width at the forehead and chin are ideal.
+Diamond faces exhibit wide cheekbones with narrow foreheads and jawlines, so styles that add width at the forehead and chin are ideal.

 Best styles: Chin-length bobs, layered cuts with volume at the chin, side parts.